-Review: Powerbeats3 with Apple W1 chip are the most reliable Bluetooth headphones we've ever usedBluetooth audio— especially when exercising— has always been "good enough," but never great.
+Review: Powerbeats3 with Apple W1 chip are the most reliable Bluetooth headphones we've ever usedBluetooth audio—?especially when exercising—?has always been "good enough,"has always been "good enough," but never great.
 Apple's W1 chip in its latest headphones lineup changes that, and the proprietary wireless technology steals the show in its new sports-focused Powerbeats3 headphones.

 Priced at $199.95, the Powerbeats3 Wireless are one of the more expensive pairs of activity-focused headphones on the market.
 The external design is largely identical to its predecessor, with a bendable around-the-ear clip for secure fit, and an in-ear portion to hear the audio.

 We'd categorize the fit and comfort of the Powerbeats3 as good but not great, with obvious areas for improvement.

 The real star here, though, is Apple's new W1 Bluetooth chip, which offers a number of benefits, including dead-simple pairing, a whopping 12 hours of battery life, and the most rock-solid, reliable Bluetooth connection we have ever seen in a pair of wireless headphones.

 Design and sound

 If you've used the previous Powerbeats2, Apple's new Powerbeats3 won't seem much different.
 They come in black, white, red, yellow and blue, and remain sweat and rain resistant, though not fully waterproof.